CPS 721: An Introduction

 - the T.A. observed the student actively participating in discussion,

-- the student signed up the Zoom session as required,
+- the student signed up their solution to the quiz as required,

 provided a family name and a student number.